No Fees Unless We Win 206-919-3215

 When you send a summons to a defendant, you and your lawyer must sign and date it.
 The defendant will then be required to defend the action and submit his or her defense to the court.

 Typically, the defendant has 20 days after being served, excluding the day of service.
 If the defendant does not respond in time, the court will likely enter a default judgment in your favor.

 Speak to an Attorney About Your Civil Case

 If you plan on pursuing civil litigation against someone in Washington, you need an attorney who can help you comply with court requirements and guide you through the process.
-As soon as possible, contact a lawyer to discuss your legal options and plan your next steps.
+As soon as possible, contact a Seattle personal injury lawyer to discuss your legal options and plan your next steps.